 Measurement Technology for Each Test Field – With the support of cooperation partners Glötzl and Solexperts:

-- Sliding deformeter
+- Sliding former

-- Geodetic measurement bolts
+- Geodetic measuring bolts

 Site Investigation – Conducted and supported by cooperation partners Geo-Bohrtechnik and Mull & Partner:

-- Plate load tests (static & dynamic)
+- Plate pressure tests (static & dynamic)

-- Seismic cone penetration tests (SCPT)
+- Seismic pressure soundings (SCPT)

-- Vane shear tests
+- Wing shear tests

 - Cross-hole tests

-- Menard Pressiometer
+- Menard Pressureometer

 - Marchetti Medusa / SDMT

-- Tomographic measurements
+- Tomographic measurement

 These field tests, along with index tests, are complemented by extensive and innovative laboratory tests (e.g., Bender Element, P-Rat, etc.).